tshenolo/confluence-restapi-functions/README.md

 ## Todo
 - [ ] Get Page Content
 - [ ] Get Page Children
+- [ ] Get Number of Children of a page
 - [ ] Get Page Attachments
+- [x] Get Number of Attachments of a page
 - [ ] Get Space Tree